Variant Predicates

 See the gpsea.analysis.predicate module for a complete list of the builtin predicates.

-Using the builtin predicates, we can build a logical chain to test complex conditions.
+A compound predicate for testing complex conditions can be built from two or more predicates.
 For instance, we can test if the variant meets any of several conditions:

 >>> import gpsea.analysis.predicate as vp